Getting Started with Cloth Nappies

 This is great but I don't want to do full time.
 Is that ok?

 Of course it is!
-I still don't do cloth nappies overnight ... it doesn't work for me.
-And sometimes during the day, or if one of the kids is sick, I'll put them in a disposable.
+You can just do cloth during the day, or when you're at home.
+Or if one of your kids is sick, you can use a disposable.
 I'm not perfect, and no one is expected to be.
 But every time I use a disposable, I remember it's costing me about 45c ... so I have to really want to use it!!